top of page

 • Change the mixture every two to three days - more frequently if temperatures are over 90° F.

 • Don't fill the feeders all the way if they aren't being fully consumed between fillings.
-If there is still nectar in the feeder after three days, reduce the amount that you are filling it up.
+If there is still nectar in the feeder after three days, reduce the amount that you are putting in the feeder.

 CLEANING